Coni63/wedding_mn/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build --configuration production --base-href=https://coni63.github.io/wedding_mn/` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deploy

+Deploy to github pages using: `npx angular-cli-ghpages --dir=dist/browser`

 ## Running unit tests